scepman/scepman-docs/docs/scepman-configuration/optional/intermediate-certificate.md

 Please check whether the CA certificate fulfills all requirement by visiting your SCEPman Homepage.
 Check what the homepage says next to "CA Suitability".
 If, for example, it says _CA Certificate is missing Key Usage "Key Encipherment"._, you should go back to step [Issue the Intermediate CA Certificate](intermediate-certificate.md#issue-the-intermediate-ca-certificate) and correct the certificate issuance.

+## Intermediate CAs and Intune SCEP Profiles

+The SCEP Configuration Profiles in Intune must reference the Root CA, not the Intermediate CA. Otherwise, the configuration profile fails on some plattforms.

 | Back to Trial Guide | Back to Community Guide | ​[Back to Enterprise Guide​](../../scepman-deployment/enterprise-guide.md#step-6-configure-log-collection) |
 | ------------------- | ----------------------- | ---------------------------------------------------------------------------------------------------------- |